19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds/Primary Skill.md

 You add the result of your [Expertise Die](#Expertise%20Die) to [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) (d20 rolls) made with your [Primary Skill](Primary%20Skill.md).

-*Tip: Don't choose [Constitution](../The%20Ability%20Scores/Constitution.md), it is the only purely reactive ability!*
+*Tip: Don't choose [Constitution](../The%20Ability%20Scores/Constitution.md), it has no offensive checks!*

 ## Expertise Die

-The expertise die progresses as you [Level](../Derived%20Statistics/Level.md) according to this table:
+Your expertise die progresses as you [Level](../Derived%20Statistics/Level.md) according to this table:

 | Level |  Die |
 | ----: | ---: |